Saeid-Dousti/Depo-repo/README.md

 ### v) Undoing at git

-1- git reset README.md  --> this will reset the added but not commited README.md
+1- git reset README.md  --> this will reset (unstages) the added but not commited README.md

 so I will add a line here and I add the README file but not commit it.

-2-
+ --- this line is not supposed to be here eeeeeeeeeeee---

+2- git reset HEAD~1  ---> uncommits and unstages (removes what was added by add)